Compare any two graphics cards:

 Intro

-Compare that to the Radeon R9 M385X, which has a clock speed of 1100 MHz and a GDDR5 memory speed of 1500 MHz.
-It also makes use of a 128-bit bus, and makes use of a 28 nm design.
+Compare all of that to the Radeon R9 M385X, which features a clock speed of 1100 MHz and a GDDR5 memory speed of 1500 MHz.
+It also features a 128-bit memory bus, and makes use of a 28 nm design.
 It is comprised of 896 SPUs, 56 TAUs, and 16 Raster Operation Units.

 Display Graphs